Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 ## **Employment**

-`2020-Curr` **Research Assistant**
+`2020-Curr` **Data Scieence Consulting**

+&nbsp; &nbsp; &nbsp; _Rubbish, co._

+: > Utilized Clustering Analysis to find insights into littering during events (Startup Grind 2020) and provided feedback on data-collection methods to improve data quality for future Machine Learning and Business ventures.

+: > Built a data-oriented dashboard, as a R Shiny Web Application, to display a community led trash cleanup of SoMa West, CA. The dashboard was used by the city government to restructure their cleanup procedures.

+`2020-Curr` **Machine Learning Researcher**

 &nbsp; &nbsp; &nbsp; _University of North Texas_

-: > Currently working on publishing my own research utilizing Natural Language Processing to analyze the sentiment of CDC guidelines for COVID-19 in Twitter.
+: > Currently working with Twitter data to analyze sentiment and topics of racists tweets revolving around COVID-19, utilizing state-of-the-art Natural Language Processing techniques and models.

-`2020-2020` **NSF-REU Information Science Research**

-&nbsp; &nbsp; &nbsp; _University of North Texas_

-: > Developed generalized methods to improve Morphological Inflection in Low-Resource Languages utilizing data manipulation.
-These methods improved the accuracy of Neural Network training by 5%.
+: > Developed generalized methods to improve Morphological Inflection in Low-Resource Languages, utilizing data manipulation.
+These methods improved the accuracy of Deep Learning Neural Network predictions by 5%.

 `2019-2020` **Mathematics Tutor**